-"Carter Efe used streaming farm on Machala": Music Journalist calls out comedian
+"Carter Efe used streaming farm on Machala": Music journalist calls out comedian

 - Nigerian music journalist Joey Akan took to social media to call the attention of the public to how Carter Efe made it with his Machala hit

-- The Afrobeats Intelligence host revealed that Carter Efe used streaming farms to push his Machala song to the top
+- The Afrobeats Intelligence host revealed that Carter Efe used streaming farm to boost his Machala song to the top

-- However, Joe Akan further noted that the feud that transpired between the online creator and his colleague at the time Machala was released was all a sham
+- However, Akan further noted that the feud that transpired between the online creator and his colleague Berri Tiga at the time Machala was released was all a sham

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Nigerian music journalist and podcaster Joey Akan sparked some heated reactions around the entertainment industry with a recent revelation he made.
+Nigerian music journalist and podcaster Joey Akan sparked some heated reactions online with his recent revelation.

 The Afrobeats Intelligence host disclosed that the popular skit maker Carter Efe used streaming farms to push his viral hit track Machala to the number one spot on streaming platforms.

-The podcaster, however, mentioned that the viral feud that happened between Carter Efe and the young artist he featured on the song Berri Tiga was a sham to deceive the public into not noticing that he had been caught off guard by the streaming platforms.
+The podcaster, however, mentioned that the viral feud between Carter Efe and the young artist he featured on the song, Berri Tiga, was a sham to deceive the public into not noticing that he had been caught off guard by the streaming platforms.

 PAY ATTENTION: Follow us on Instagram - get the most important news directly in your favourite app!